deepstreamLite/deepstream.io-tutorial-todomvc/README.md

 # ds-demo-simple-app-react
-A simple react demo integrating with deepstream
+A React basic example using deepstream